Logotype for The Hongkong and Shanghai Hotels Limited

 Outlook and guidance

-• Focus remains on stabilizing new hotels, selling remaining Peninsula London residences, and long-term value creation.
+• Focus remains on stabilizing new hotels, selling remaining Peninsula London residences, and investing in asset upgrades and sustainability initiatives.

 Partial view of Summaries dataset, powered by Quartr API